Mukunda-Bam/bookdirectory.github.io/README.md

 be building a book directory where we can get the books from the collection, add a new book to the collection, update the collection, and remove the books from the collection.
 The database for this purpose will be MongoDB.
 For building an app like this, i.e., having a collection of books or a book directory, we need to create endpoints.
 Remember, endpoints are location: one end of a communication channel occurs when an API interacts with another system for data.
 For creating endpoints, we use four basic methods: GET, PUT, POST, and DELETE.
-For obtaining all of the books POST is used to add books to the list, PUT is used to update books in the list, and GET is used to remove books from the list.
+In our case, for obtaining all the books GET has been used.
+POST has been used to add books to the list, PUT is used to update books in the list, and DELETE has been used to remove books from the list.
 DELETE is used in the list.
 For this type of app, we do not need to necessarily use the database; we might use data collected as a JSON file.

 ### For this we need four node js modules: